HPE/terraform-provider-hpegl/docs/index.md

 ### Optional

-- **api_vended_service_client** (Boolean) Declare if the service-client being used is an API-vended one or not.
+- **api_vended_service_client** (Boolean) Declare if the API client being used is an API-vended one or not.
 Defaults to "true" i.e. the client is API-vended.
 The value can be set using the HPEGL_API_VENDED_SERVICE_CLIENT env-var.
 - **iam_service_url** (String) The IAM service URL to be used to generate tokens.
-In the case of API-vended service clients (the default) then this should be set to the "issuer url" for the client.
-In the case of non-API-vended service clients use the appropriate GL "client" URL.
+In the case of API-vended API clients (the default) then this should be set to the "issuer url" for the client.
+In the case of non-API-vended API clients use the appropriate GL "client" URL.
 Can be set by HPEGL_IAM_SERVICE_URL env-var
 - **iam_token** (String) The IAM token to be used with the client(s).
-Note that in normal operation a service client is used.
+Note that in normal operation an API client is used.
 Passing-in a token means that tokens will not be generated or refreshed.
 - **tenant_id** (String) The tenant-id to be used, can be set by HPEGL_TENANT_ID env-var
 - **user_id** (String) The user id to be used, can be set by HPEGL_USER_ID env-var
 - **user_secret** (String) The user secret to be used, can be set by HPEGL_USER_SECRET env-var